Menu

 Project Title: Freedom School: Education for Liberation

 Project Abstract: Audre Lorde once proclaimed, “The learning process is something you can incite, literally incite, like a riot.”
 In fact, my project aims to do just that—incite liberatory learning processes for youth of color.
-In partnership with the Community Folk Art Center, a unit of the Department of African American Studies, College of Arts & Sciences at Syracuse University, Dr. Kal Alston and Dr. Mario Rios Perez, I plan to develop a two-week long Freedom School during the summer of 2019.
+In partnership with the Community Folk Art Center, a unit of the Department of African American Studies, College of Arts and Sciences at Syracuse University, Dr. Kal Alston and Dr. Mario Rios Perez, I plan to develop a two-week long Freedom School during the summer of 2019.
 During the Civil Rights Movement, the mission of Freedom Schools was to facilitate the politicization and critical consciousness of young people navigating unjust and inequitable living and learning conditions.
 Establishing a Freedom School geared towards youth of color within the Syracuse City School District will work to disrupt the unjust and inequitable living and learning conditions historically marginalized youth are still subjected to.
 This two-week long Freedom School will include workshops and field trips focused on writing, the arts, sociocultural exhibits, and ongoing engagement across difference.
 The objective is to carve out a space for youth of color to sharpen their critical literacies as well as obtain the tools needed to serve as agents of change within their own communities.
 Freedom School: Education for Liberation will ignite what is often snuffed out across classroom spaces—passion for living and a love for learning.

 Gemma Cooper-Novack